Le Menagier de Paris, the 14th Century Cookbook, and My Inspired Recipe.

 The book is set up in three chapters or sections, though the husband did pass away before he could complete the third section.
 The first section discusses her religious and moral duties, including being obedient, virtuous and devout and using learning’s from his extensive reading and personal experiences to note the fate of those who did not exhibit those qualities.
 The second section he turns from theory to practice, with advice on housekeeping, and the selection and preparation of food.
 For example, “Item, carp with pale-colored scales and no yellow or red, are from good water.
 One with large eyes starting out of its head, and whose tongue and the roof of the mouth are smooth and oily, is fat.
 And note, if you wish to carry a live carp for a whole day, wrap it in damp hay and carry it belly up, without giving it any air, that is to say in a sack or a bag”.
 The third section was focused on games and riddles; the learning’s would develop her into a socially well-rounded hostess.

-The recipe we selected was ‘Rissoles on a Meat Day’.
+The recipe I selected was ‘Rissoles on a Meat Day’.
 Often served around the time of St. Remy’s Day (October 1), the recipe included pork that was highly seasoned in salt and cooked in a heavy pot.
 Once the pork was cooked, it was finely diced, mixed with eggs and spices to create a binding of the ingredients.
 The pork mixture would be stuffed into a roast pig or served as a pie.
 The author even goes to the extent to offer a menu suggestion for the evening.
 In medieval times, the more grand the dinner the higher in society the individuals were.

 Meat-Day Dinner, Thirty-One Dishes in Six Platters